Vaish272004/Mental-Health-Support-Website/README.md

-# Mental-Health-Support-Website
-The Mental Health Support Website is a user-friendly platform designed to promote mental well-being by offering a range of features to support users on their mental health journey.
-It includes daily support tools such as a daily affirmations generator, a self-care checklist, an inspirational quote of the day, and quick access to emergency helpline numbers.
+🌿 Mental Health Support Platform:-
+A compassionate and user-centric platform designed to promote mental well-being by providing essential tools, assessments, and resources to support users on their mental health journey.

+🧘 Key Features:-
+✅ Daily Support Tools – Stay motivated with a daily affirmations generator, a self-care checklist, and an inspirational quote of the day to encourage positivity.
+✅ Quick Access to Help – Immediate access to emergency helpline numbers for those in need of urgent support.
-Users can benefit from a 10-question mental health assessment that evaluates key areas like stress, anxiety, sleep, and mood, providing personalized recommendations and direct links to relevant resources.
-The resource library offers curated content on topics such as stress management, sleep hygiene, and anxiety management, along with trusted external resources.
+✅ Mental Health Assessment – A 10-question self-assessment evaluating stress, anxiety, sleep, and mood, offering personalized recommendations and direct links to relevant mental health resources.
+✅ Curated Resource Library – Access expert content on stress management, sleep hygiene, and anxiety relief, along with trusted external resources for deeper guidance.